Comparison of Two 10″ Bed-in-a-Box Mattresses

 Pros & Cons

 Customers credit both mattresses with pressure-relieving support.
 The Casper has softer foam atop firmer memory foam, while the Snuggle-Pedic has lighter memory foam on top.

 Some customers mentioned an initial odor with The Casper which did go away, but hardly a mention was made of odor with the Snuggle-Pedic.
-The lack of odor was also noted by independent reviewers/bloggers.
-Snuggle-Pedic’s memory foam, which is certified by CertiPUR-US, is made by a process which produces much lower emissions of volatile organic compounds (the major source of the odor) than most other memory foams.
+This also held true when being evaluated by independent reviewers/bloggers.
+Snuggle-Pedic’s memory foam, which is certified by CertiPUR-US, is made by a process which produces much lower emissions than many other memory foam products on the market.

 Judging by the remarks of customers, the Snuggle-Pedic is cooler than The Casper, which can be credited to their use of the Airflow Transfer System ATS).

 Where The Casper may have an edge is with its Zoned Support, which is the key upgrade of this model.
 More time may be needed to tell by the reviews.
 From the dates of reviews and how long some of these owners had the mattresses, it appears that some of these are for the first or second iteration, not the current zoned version.
 Also, by the description of the mattress on Amazon, they seem to be selling both version #3 (“4-layer foam construction for support, breathability, and bounce”) and version #1 (“Open-cell hypoallergenic latex keeps you cool all night”), possibly also version #2.
 I think this a copywriting error.